unravelin/ravelinjs/CONTRIBUTING.md

 the Mocha unit test page in any browser.
 Use this if you want to step through using a remote browser.

-Unit tests run in the browser and therefore must be written in IE11-compatible JavaScript, as with code in the lib.
+Unit tests run in the browser and therefore must be written in browser-compatible JavaScript, as with code in the lib.
 The tests have access to:

 * `Ravelin` from the local build/ravelin-core+track+encrypt+promise.min.js (symlinked via test/ravelin.js);